Abdominal Aortic Aneurysm (AAA)

 • Hypotension

-• Grey Tuner and/or Cullen sign
+• Grey Turner and/or Cullen sign

 The RCEM suggests considering ruptured AAA in the following patients: